course-details-portlet

 Course content

-This course introduces students to the possibilities of working in time and space through an exploration of analogue and digital tools, framed by a critical study of media culture, from singular experiments to the most common use, generally referred to as ubiquitous media.
-Since a growing number of shared experiences and perceptions of the world surrounding us are shaped by the development of media and communication technologies, this course emphasizes on digital literacy.
-Electronic image and audio processing technologies serve as an entry point to develop the student's understanding and appreciation of the historical, aesthetic, conceptual, and technical aspects of media art practices within the context of art and society at large.
-This course is geared towards developing a methodology, couched in the proposition of contemporary theory, artworks and artefacts of visual culture, through which students may reflect on and articulate the significance of art in relation to media and digital culture.
-Students acquire a wide range of practical production skills and develop an understanding of choice of setting and equipment.
-While technologies and tools will continue to evolve, students will be trained to adapt and apply a refined understanding of underlying concepts to any type of media and technology, be it for artistic, commercial or personal purposes.
+Electronic image and sound processing technologies are used to develop the student's understanding of the historical, aesthetic, conceptual, and technical aspects of the practice of media art within the framework of art and society as a whole.
+This course is aimed at developing a methodology, using contemporary theory, works of art and objects from visual culture, where students can reflect on and describe the importance of art in relation to media and digital culture.
+Students acquire a wide range of practical team production skills and develop an understanding of collaboration.
+While the development of technologies and tools will continue, students will be trained to adapt and apply an understanding of underlying concepts to all types of media and technology.
 Students in the course acquire basic skills and knowledge to begin to work independently in studios and workshops.

 Learning outcome

-The student is able to plan and carry out specific assignments and projects that extend over time, as a participant in a group, and in accordance with ethical requirements and principles.
+• the student learns to apply technical methods in practice and is able to plan and carry out specific tasks and projects that extend over time, in a group collaboration with peer-to-peer skill transfer, and in accordance with ethical requirements and principles.

 Learning methods and activities

 Students are exposed to analogue and digital video, sound art, the web, interactive media, performative art and related media sensitive practices to explore artistic concepts in varied interdisciplinary forms of contemporary art.
-Practical experience through excercises and collaborative projects constitute central elements of the course.
+Practical experience through exercises and collaborative projects constitute central elements of the course.
 Readings and presentations address essential theories and support a reflected and critical approach to the relationship of technology and art.

 Specific conditions